markosavic993/book-recommender-clojure/README.md

 ### Efficiency

 Regarding efficiency, the main point for improvements was algorithms part.
 Dealing with huge amount of data is very challenging, so striving for effective and efficient code which processes those data was one of the most important parts of this project.
-To achieve more efficient code one should combine using clojure embedded features and other libraries.
+To achieve more efficient code one should combine usage of clojure embedded features and other libraries.

 Benchmarking of the results is challenging by itself, especially on JVM.
 For this project, two techniques (approaches) were used:
-*   With [time](https://clojuredocs.org/clojure.core/time), Clojure function that evaluates expr and prints the time it took.
+*   With [time](https://clojuredocs.org/clojure.core/time), Clojure function that evaluates expression and prints the time it took.
 *   With [Criterium](https://github.com/hugoduncan/criterium), great library which provides a lot of possibilities when it comes to benchmarking, like:
     *   statistical processing of multiple evaluations
     *   inclusion of a warm-up period, designed to allow the JIT compiler to optimise its code